International Paper Company research snapshot

 DimensionConclusionConfidence

-Business qualityIP sells corrugated packaging, containerboard, recycling, packaging services, and related fiber-based solutions to industrial, retail, grocery, food, beverage, e-commerce, and manufacturing customers.High
+Business qualityIP sells corrugated packaging, containerboard, recycling, and related fiber-based packaging solutions to food, beverage, e-commerce, retail, industrial, and manufacturing customers across North America and EMEA.High

 MoatThe moat is based on scale, mill and box plant networks, recycling access, customer relationships, logistics density, and operating know-how, but pricing power is cyclical and competed.Medium

 AI confidenceDescriptive data confidence is high.
-Forward return confidence is much lower because normalized EPS, separation structure, and packaging cycle timing are not fixed facts.High data confidence
+Forward return confidence is much lower because normalized EPS, EMEA margin recovery, and the packaging cycle are not fixed facts.High data confidence

-Investment certaintyInvestment certainty is medium-low.
-IP may be attractive if the turnaround works, but the current case is more execution-dependent than a classic wide-moat buy-and-hold setup.Medium-low
+Investment certaintyInvestment certainty is medium-low to medium.
+IP looks more constructive after Q2, but the case is still execution and cycle dependent rather than a classic wide-moat buy-and-hold setup.Medium-low

 IP AI stock forecast